nguyentheman/nguyentheman.github.io/_posts/2019-02-16-Note-for-Double-Data-Rate-Design-Verification.md

 Double Data Rate design means the design which captures data on both clock edge: positive edge and negative edge.
 {% include image.html
   file="/assets/20190216/20190216_1.jpg"
-  alt=""
+  figure="Figure 1.1."
-  caption="Figure 1.1.
-Double Data Rate." %}
+  caption="Double Data Rate." %}

 One of solutions to capture this kind of data transfer is using a double-flops structure as below figure.
 In this structure, the data at rising edge will be captured by positive edge flip-flop RF0,RF1 ; data at falling edge will be capture by negative edge flip-flop FF0, FF1

 {% include image.html
   file="/assets/20190216/20190216_2a.jpg"
-  alt=""
+  figure="Figure 1.2."
-  caption="Figure 1.2.
-Correct Design Idea" %}
+  caption="Correct Design Idea." %}

 When doing verification for this design, My test-bench missed a serious bug which can make the design failed on silicon.
 The figure below describes design issue.
 Instead of using negative edge flip-flop for FF1, he used positive edge flip-flop.
 This bug has not detected during RTL Verification phase, all test-cases still "get pass report".
-I just detect it when doing timing check, when STA engineer report that It is very hard to close-timing on this path.
-Thank god, my DUT is a very high-speed design, unless STA process can be done more easier.
-It means I will never detected this kind bug

 {% include image.html
   file="/assets/20190216/20190216_2b.jpg"
-  alt=""
+  figure="Figure 1.3."
-  caption="Figure 1.3.
-Wrong Design Implement" %}
+  caption="Wrong Design Implement." %}

-The reason why the STA can not done.
-As you can see, the setup time in this case very critical, then It can be the cause of setup-time violation when doing timing-backanotation check.
+Problem just happens when doing timing-backanotation check.
+As you can see, the setup time in wrong-design is very critical.
+So that I got an unexpected setup time violation message.

 {% include image.html
   file="/assets/20190216/20190216_2c.jpg"
-  alt=""
+  figure="Figure 1.4."
-  caption="Figure 1.4.
-Issue on STA" %}
+  caption="Issue on timing-check." %}

 # 2. Solution